teachingasart/2019/Assignments/5_Final/emma_rae_norton.md

 ## workshop overview

-hand coding round robin is a 50 minute workshop where a group of students will learn how to hand code a web page by working on each others computers.
-The workshop begins with a short lecture and discussion about computation as metaphor and what it might look like to approach computation outside of the metaphors that have been given to us and through writing code with care, character by character.
+hand coding round robin is a 50 minute workshop where a group of students will learn how to hand code a web page by working on each others computers. the workshop begins with a short lecture and discussion about computation as metaphor and what it might look like to approach computation outside of the metaphors that have been given to us and through writing code with care, character by character.

-ideally the workshop will be given in a space that has a large screen or projector for the teacher. the students should ideally be able to sit in a circular formation around a table.
+the workshop should be held in a space that has a large screen or projector for the teacher. ideally the students will be able to sit in a circular formation around a table.

-this workshop is really flexible in terms of number of participants and even number of teachers. the amount of time and space available should dictate the amount of students. the session can be run smoothly in under an hour with 5-8 participants. the workshop time can also be extended by facilitating a longer lecture and discussion or adding more HTML/CSS prompts, each of which takes about 2-5 minutes.
+there is a lot of flexibility in terms of number of participants and even number of teachers. the amount of time and space available should dictate the amount of students. the session can be run smoothly in under an hour with 5-8 participants. the duration of the workshop can also be extended by facilitating a longer lecture and discussion or adding more HTML/CSS prompts, each of which should take about 2-5 minutes.

 ## preparation